-An individual’s ability to access family planning, which allows them to choose whether and when to have children, has a direct impact on ther health and well-being, as well as on the outcome of each pregnancy.
-Family planning is achieved through use of contraceptive methods and the treatment of involuntary infertility.
+An individual’s ability to access family planning, which allows them to choose whether and when to have children, has a direct impact on their health and well-being, as well as on the outcome of each pregnancy.
+Family planning is achieved using birth control and the treatment of involuntary infertility.
 We work to ensure that all Vermonters have access to quality family planning services, including services that support achieving a healthy pregnancy, preconception health care services, contraceptive services and screening for and treating sexually transmitted diseases and HIV/AIDS.

 Family Planning Services